Label-free quantification with FragPipe

 Load the data

 On the ‘Workflow’ tab, drag and drop the six .raw spectral files or use the ‘Add files’ button to browse for them.
-We are using a subset of the full dataset with annotations shown below (the full list of file annotations can be found in the ‘Design.xls’ file).
+We are using a subset of the full dataset with annotations shown below.

-Once you’ve added the files, you can annotate them by editing the ‘Experiment’ and ‘Bioreplicate’ fields manually or in batches with the ‘Set experiment/replicate’ button.
+Once you’ve added the files, you can annotate them by editing the ‘Experiment’ and ‘Bioreplicate’ fields manually or in batches with the ‘Custom’ button.
 The data type should be automatically detected as DDA.

 Load the LFQ-MBR workflow